Eschatologue/CM_wiki/docs/lore/antares/nation/valinor.md

 ### War and Resistance

-> *"We stole the very blade meant to cut us down."*{ .emq }
-— Captain Aethor Keskitalo, Valinor Resistance
-{ .quote }

 As the war against Albion raged, a splinter faction within elven society refused to take part.
 Branded as traitors, they sought to escape rather than die in a conflict they did not believe in.
 Their opportunity came with the discovery of an abandoned **Dreadnought**, left behind by retreating Albion forces.
 Though foreign and incomprehensible, the rebels seized it, learning its secrets through captured Albion engineers.

 With the landship under their control, they turned their eyes northward—away from their persecutors, away from war.

 ### The Escape

 The journey was perilous.
 Pursued by their own kin and burdened by the sheer weight of survival, the exiles endured internal conflict, betrayal, and hardship.
 The **HMD Valinore**, as the dreadnought came to be known, carried them through frozen tundras and desolate wastes until, at last, they reached a place where none would follow.
 The north.

 It was here, amidst the ice and howling winds, that they built their new home.

 ### Lady Grey

-> *"It came with no warning.
-The cold stole breath from our lungs, turned flesh to ice, and nearly brought Valinor to ruin before it had even begun."*{ .emq }
+> *"IThe cold stole breath from our lungs, turned flesh to ice, and nearly brought Valinor to ruin before it had even begun."*{ .emq }
 — Scholar Thaelorin Nevalainen
 { .quote }